 Compensation for cataract surgery negligence

 Compensation for cataract surgery negligence can range from the low £10,000s to over £10 million in some cases.
-You could suffer the medical negligence during cataract surgery, causing an infection, the need for further surgery or the loss of vision in an eye.
+You could suffer the medical negligence during a cataract procedure, causing an infection, the need for further surgery or the loss of vision in an eye.

 Cataract surgery negligence can have many effects on you, and you can claim for those effects today and in the future.
 You could lose your sight, have an outcome to the surgery you were not expecting or suffer the effects of an infection due to the cataract surgery negligence.